Rack BM – Modern Management Theories

 Meanwhile, the Aston School of thought (see Episode 65) is an important and influential approach in organization studies, particularly for its pioneering focus on comparative research and the systematic study of organizational structure and design.
 Based at the Aston University in the UK in the 1960s and 1970s, the Aston School developed a distinctive perspective on how organizations are structured, how they function, and how their design impacts performance.
 It remains significant in the field for its contributions to understanding the relationship between organizational structure and organizational performance, as well as its emphasis on empirical research and the development of a more scientific, evidence-based approach to studying organizations.

 The Chicago School is known for its emphasis on the social context of organizations and the role of human behavior in organizational settings.
-Scholars from the Chicago School include Robert E. Park and Erving Goffman who focused on how social interactions and cultural norms influence organizational life.
+Scholars from the Chicago School include Robert E. Park whose career included many studies on city life and Erving Goffman who focused on how social interactions and cultural norms influence organizational life.
 Their work laid the groundwork for understanding organizations as social constructs shaped by their environments (Mahoney & Miller, 2017).
 We covered Goffman’s The Presentation of Self in Everyday Life in Episode 108.

-The Stanford School is partly an extension of the Carnegie-Mellon School as it is also associated with Herbert Simon.
+The Stanford School emphasizes organizational behaviors, decision-making, and performance.
 James March emphasized decision-making processes within organizations.
 Their work on bounded rationality and the behavioral theory of the firm highlights how organizational decisions are influenced by cognitive limitations and social dynamics.
+It also includes the works of Woody Powell and Bob Gibbons who study organizational effectiveness and have hosted an annual professional development opportunity (“Summer Institute”, see Episode 106).
 This perspective has been foundational in understanding organizational behavior and the complexities of managerial decision-making (Argote & Greve, 2007; Cohen, 2007).

 Other Schools of Thought